mjhea0/swig-primer/README.md

 {% endblock %}
 ```

-So, the blocks correspond to the block placeholders from the layout file, and since this file extends from the layout, the content defined here is placed in the corresponding placeholders in the layout.
+So, the blocks -  `{% block content %}{% endblock %}` correspond to the block placeholders from the layout file, and since this file extends from the layout, the content defined here is placed in the corresponding placeholders in the layout.

 ## Conclusion

 Check the [documentation](http://paularmstrong.github.io/swig/) for more info.
 Cheers!

-**Need to add -> partials, custom filters, partials, why use swig section!**